 Yoichi Ohira: Japan in Murano

-Yoichi Ohira: Japan in Murano, showcases the work of Yoichi Ohira (1946–2022), the Japanese-born artist who became a leading figure in designing Venetian glassworks on the island of Murano, Italy.
-The exhibition will include approximately 60 works that showcase his masterful ability to blend Japanese influences with Italian traditions and his longstanding interest in abstracting from natural forms.
+Yoichi Ohira: Japan in Murano showcases the work of Yoichi Ohira (1946–2022), a Japanese artist who became a leading figure in designing Venetian glassworks on the island of Murano, Italy.
+The exhibition unfolds through clusters of works that illustrate aesthetic resonances, chromatic contrasts, and formal affinities, creating dialogues across different periods of the artist’s career.

 About Yoichi Ohira